NanobotZ/BarsTool/README.md

 Please remember that this tool is new (read: beta) and was not tested extensively.

+### Download

+For download click the "X release(s)" button just below "BARS file editor for TLOZ: Breath of The Wild" text.

 ### Features

 - Supports both WiiU and Switch (Big Endian and Little Endian byte order)